strimzi/strimzi-kafka-oauth/README.md

 Some authorization servers don't provide the `iss` claim.
 In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
 - `oauth.check.issuer` (e.g. "false")

-You can enforce audience check, which is an OAuth2 mechanism to limit access to tokens that are explicitly issued for use by your protected server.
+You can enforce audience check, which is an OAuth2 mechanism to limit access to tokens that are explicitly issued for use by your resource server.
-The authorization server adds the allowed resource servers' `client ids` into `aud` claim of such tokens.
+The authorization server adds the allowed resource servers' `client IDs` into `aud` claim of such tokens.

-Set the following option to `true` to enforce audience check (it is not enabled by default).
+Set the following option to `true` to enforce audience check:
 - `oauth.check.audience` (e.g. "true")

 When audience check is enabled the `oauth.client.id` has to be configured:
 - `oauth.client.id` (e.g.: "kafka" - this is the OAuth2 client configuration id for Kafka Broker)

+If the configured `oauth.client.id` is `kafka`, the following are valid examples of `aud` attribute in the JWT token:
+- "kafka"
+- ["rest-api", "kafka"]

 JWT tokens contain unique user identification in `sub` claim.
 However, this is often a long number or a UUID, but we usually prefer to use human readable usernames, which may also be present in JWT token.
 Use `oauth.username.claim` to map the claim (attribute) where the value you want to use as user id is stored: